Media Advisory - Minister Champagne to announce the Canadian Space Agency astronaut who will fly around the Moon

 Media Advisory - Minister Champagne to announce the Canadian Space Agency astronaut who will fly around the Moon Français

-LONGUEUIL, QC, March 29, 2023 /CNW/ - On Monday, April 3, at 10:00 a.m.
+LONGUEUIL, QC, March 29, 2023 /CNW/ -— On Monday, April 3, at 10:00 a.m.
 CT (11:00 a.m.
-ET), the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, will join NASA leadership and Canadian Space Agency (CSA) President Lisa Campbell in Houston to announce the names of the astronauts assigned to the Artemis II Moon mission.
+ET), the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, will join NASA and Canadian Space Agency (CSA) leadership in Houston to announce the names of the astronauts assigned to the Artemis II Moon mission.

 The event will be broadcast on NASA TV and streamed on the CSA's YouTube channel and Facebook page (with simultaneous interpretation).

-Media are also invited to join the Honourable Marc Garneau, first Canadian to fly to space, at CSA headquarters for this historic event.
+Media are also invited to join CSA President Lisa Campbell and the Honourable Marc Garneau, first Canadian to fly to space, at CSA headquarters for this historic event.
 CSA experts will be on site and available for interviews.

 All interview requests for the CSA astronaut assigned to Artemis II and/or CSA leadership and experts, in Canada or in Houston, must be coordinated with the CSA Media Relations Office (information below).
 Interview requests for Minister Champagne must be coordinated directly with his office.